BouazzaSE/NeuralXVA/README.md

 As opposed to most machine learning use-cases where the final product is the trained model and only inference is being performed when used by the end-user, in our case the training process itself is part of the final product because the distribution of the training data changes between two uses as the market data from which the diffusion parameters are inferred change.
 This calls for more care when writing the training procedures as they will be called at each use.

 Thus, we chose to implement the learning schemes using PyTorch.
 This allows for interoperability with custom CUDA kernels or other CUDA-based packages implementing the CUDA Array Interface (*ie* arrays have the `__cuda_array_interface__` attribute).
-In particular, this allows us to reuse buffers from `DiffusionEngine` or to use fast cuSOLVER-based linear algebra routines from the `cupy` package on PyTorch tensors.
+In particular, this allows us to reuse buffers from `DiffusionEngine` (which avoids unnecessary memory allocations) or to use fast cuSOLVER-based linear algebra routines from the `cupy` package on PyTorch tensors.

 ## Citing
 If you use this code in your work, we strongly encourage you to both cite this Github repository (with the corresponding identifier for the commit you are looking at) and the papers describing our learning schemes: